Select Page

 The name of the smallest social network soon appeared on Twitter in India when users announced their new accounts.

-However, it remains to be seen exactly how many have created an account, and how many will leave Twitter completely in favor of the rival platform.
+However, it remains to be seen exactly how many have created an account, and how many will leave Twitter completely in favor of the Rival Mastodon platform.

 Anger began to rise against the social network, which is said to have more than 30 million users in India alone after lawyer Sanjay Hegde suspended his account twice.